She-Hulk: Attorney at Law: Marketing

 A QR code was included in each episode linking viewers to a website to access free digital comics featuring She-Hulk that updated weekly, a program which was first introduced in Moon Knight.
 The comics released for the episodes, in order, were Savage She-Hulk #1, She-Hulk (2004) #1, Savage She-Hulk #2, West Coast Avengers Annual #4, She-Hulk (2004) #10, West Coast Avengers #46, Tales to Astonish #48, She-Hulk (2014) #9, and Sensational She-Hulk #50.
 The "Marvel Must Haves" merchandise program, which reveals new toys, games, books, apparel, home decor, and other merchandise related to each episode of She-Hulk following an episode's release, started for the episodes on August 19 and concluded on October 15, 2022.

 Release

 She-Hulk: Attorney at Law held its world premiere at El Capitan Theatre in Los Angeles on August 15, 2022.
 The series debuted on Disney+ on August 18, 2022, and consisted of nine episodes, concluding on October 13.
 It was originally scheduled to debut on Wednesday, August 17 with releases weekly on Wednesdays, before moving to weekly releases on Thursdays.
 It is the final series in Phase Four of the MCU.

 Reception

+Viewership

+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the second most-anticipated new series for August 2022.
+Variety's Trending TV chart, which tracks social media engagement across trending television content, reported that She-Hulk: Attorney at Law generated 634,000 engagements on Twitter from May 16–22, 2022.
+The series debuted in second place on the chart following the release of its first official trailer at the Disney Upfront presentation in New York on May 17.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk emerged as one of the most in-demand new series in the third quarter of 2022, ranking as the third most in-demand premiere with 30.5 times the average series demand in its first 30 days.

+Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that She-Hulk accounted for 8.9% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
+Market research company YouGov estimated that She-Hulk was the thirteenth most popular new series of 2022, based on its analysis of search volume, streaming behavior, and engagement metrics like Wikipedia views.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that She-Hulk was the seventh most-streamed series on Disney+ in 2022.
+According to the file-sharing news website TorrentFreak, She-Hulk was the ninth most-watched pirated television series of 2022.